nvarchar(n) vs nvarchar(max) performance in MS-SQL Server

 • Row overflow (ROW_OVERFLOW_DATA): Variable length data stored in varchar, nvarchar, varbinary, or sql_variant columns that exceed the 8,060 byte row size limit.

-By default, all rows are stored in IN_ROW_DATA, which give you a great performance.
-But in some case, your row is larger than 8KB or your data is a LOB data (nvarchar(max)), then MS-SQL will split your columns into another area (LOB_DATA or ROW_OVERFLOW_DATA) and leave a pointer in IN_ROW_DATA to point to LOB_DATA/ROW_OVERFLOW_DATA.
+But in some cases, if your row is larger than 8KB or your data is LOB_DATA – nvarchar(max).
+Then MS-SQL will split your columns into another area (LOB_DATA or ROW_OVERFLOW_DATA) and leave a pointer in IN_ROW_DATA to point to LOB_DATA/ROW_OVERFLOW_DATA.

 About the storage size, there is a tiny different: extra bytes to a pointer.
-So you do not need to worry about the storage impact between nvarchar(n) and nvarchar(max).
+So, you do not need to worry about the storage impact between nvarchar(n) and nvarchar(max).

 Conclusion